Hemp Crusted Salmon, Chinese Broccoli, Lotus, Peas & Yuzu Ponzu

 This recipe is courtesy of Dr. Weil’s True Food Kitchen restaurant in Phoenix, Arizona.

-A True Food Kitchen Exclusive!
 This is not your everyday salmon entrée.
 Not only is the wild salmon in this recipe enhanced by a crunchy coating of nutty hemp seeds, but it is served atop a bed of lotus root and Chinese broccoli soaked in an exotic yuzu sauce.
-Dinner can be decadent without sabotaging your healthy diet!
+Dinner can be decadent without sabotaging your healthy diet.
+A True Food Kitchen recipe.

 Food as Medicine